apache/lucenenet/README.md

 ##### Build Options

 The following options are case-insensitive.
-Each option has both a short form indicated by a single `-` and a long form indicated by `--`.
+Each option has both a short form indicated by a single `-` and a long-form indicated by `--`.
 The options that require a value must be followed by a space and then the value, similar to running the [dotnet CLI](https://docs.microsoft.com/en-us/dotnet/core/tools/).

 <table>
     <tr>